Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Stability Measure and Optimal Ordering

+The identity makes the three stability types partition the weighted multiscale ball tree at each level and exhibits the variational problem as a redistribution of a fixed budget across A/E/I. The two identities are conceptually distinct: Lemma~\ref{lem:level_partition} is a \emph{combinatorial} statement (the three A/E/I classes partition the $p^n$ balls at each level), while Lemma~\ref{lem:mu_checksum} is its weighted aggregation across levels with the multiplicative weight $p^{N-n}$ (Remark~\ref{rem:weight_justification}).
+The constancy of $\mu_E + \mu_A + \mu_I$ across $S_N$ is the structural reason why the variational problem $\pi^* = \arg\min_\pi \mu_E$ is not equivalent to maximizing $\mu_A$ alone (Remark~\ref{rem:tradeoff}).

+\begin{remark}[Saturated dynamics] When $\mu_E$ takes its maximum value $(N-1)p^N$ on every ordering, the variational principle is uninformative.
+All balls are expanding at every level, and the dynamics admits no exploitable hierarchical decomposition.
+For the elementary one-dimensional cellular automata on $N=8$ cells with periodic boundary, exhaustive computation over all $8! = 40320$ orderings shows that Wolfram's rule~30 (chaotic;~\cite{wolfram1984cellular}), rule~90 (XOR/Sierpinski), and rule~150 (linear over $\mathbb{F}_2$) saturate, each giving $\mu_E(\pi) = (N{-}1)\,2^N = 1792$ for every ordering~$\pi$, while the Turing-complete rule~110 and the traffic rule~184 never reach the maximum, attaining at most $1744$ and $1728$ respectively (reproducibility script and full scores in the Zenodo bundle).
+In fact, saturation does not coincide with chaos: rule~30 is chaotic and saturates, whereas the Turing-complete rule~110 does not.
+A characterization of the boundary between the saturated and unsaturated regimes is left open.
+In every saturated case the constancy of $\mu_E$ across $S_N$ is itself a meaningful diagnostic, signaling the absence of an intrinsic coordinate hierarchy. \end{remark}

 \begin{remark}[Multi-objective trade-off] Since $\mu_E + \mu_A + \mu_I$ is constant, minimizing $\mu_E$ is equivalent to maximizing $\mu_A + \mu_I$, \emph{not} to maximizing $\mu_A$ alone.
-In particular, the set of orderings that minimize $\mu_E$ and the set that maximize $\mu_A$ can be---and in general are---disjoint.
-Part~II~\cite{perez2026padicII} confirms this empirically for the \textit{A.\ thaliana} network and explores the resulting trade-off. \end{remark}
+In particular, the set of orderings that minimize $\mu_E$ and the set that maximize $\mu_A$ can be, and in general are, disjoint.
+Empirical comparison of the two criteria on the \textit{A.\ thaliana} network, and the resulting trade-off, are treated separately in~\cite{perez2026padic_applications}. \end{remark}

-\paragraph{Definition of Stability Measure.} We define the stability measure $\mu$ and the set of expanding balls from the canonical quantities above.